-Roman Garagulagian is our Principal Economist specializing in determining economic damages.
+Roman Garagulagian is an Economist specializing in analytics and complex economic damages.
 He is experienced in applying economic theory, complex data, and quantitative methods to questions related to litigation.
 His doctoral dissertation applies advanced machine learning to economics.

-Dr. Garagulagian also teaches graduate and undergraduate courses in finance including corporate finance, business forecasting and financial modeling.
-He has taught multiple courses in over 500 teaching hours at Cal Poly Pomona’s Department of Finance Real Estate and Law.
+Dr. Garagulagian teaches graduate and undergraduate courses in finance including corporate finance, business forecasting, and financial modeling, investments, and financial derivatives.
+He has taught several courses since 2014 at Cal Poly Pomona’s Department of Finance Real Estate and Law.

 Dr. Garagulagian is a member of

 Matthew McMahon is an expert economist with a robust research and management background.
 His expertise includes litigation support, economic analysis, financial modeling, business valuation, public policy analysis, business analytics, and macroeconomic forecasting.

 Dr. McMahon has assisted several attorneys and consulting firms in determining economic damages relating to employment litigation, personal injury litigation, and commercial litigation.
 In addition, he has consulted in the areas of public policy analysis, business valuation, and developing econometric and statistical machine learning models for various applications.